 RVs are designed for people not dogs, cats, and other pets.
-With that said, you can still, of course, bring them along with you.
+With that said, you can still, of course, bring them along on your RV road trips.
 One thing you’ll have to figure out, though, is where you want to put your pet’s bed inside your RV.

 Finding the Right Spot for Your Pet

-If neither of these situations will work, take a closer look at your rig.
+If neither of these situations will work, take a closer look at your RV’s interior.
 Is there an area that you think will work?
 If so, give it a try.
 If not, you may need to think about making some changes to your rig.

 Consider Altering or Adding Furniture

 If you have the room and you just want to add a piece of furniture to your rig, then consider an end table that doubles as a pet kennel.
-You can put your dog’s pillow or bed inside the kennel and that can be their spot.
+You can put pillows, crate mats, or a travel dog bed inside the kennel and that can be their spot.